 Want to save some money and avoid calling a plumber?
 Why not try showerhead installation and repair yourself?
-Leaky showerheads and leaky faucets are waste water like you wouldn’t believe.
+Leaky low-flow showerheads and leaky faucets are waste water like you wouldn’t believe.
 Even the tiniest drip can be extremely costly.
 Luckily, these kinds of bathroom plumbing repairs are usually simple to address.
 Keep reading to learn more about how to make showerhead repair and replace a damaged, poor-performing showerhead.

 How to Replace a Shower Head